SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [dockur/macos](https://github.com/dockur/macos) - macOS inside a Docker container.
 - [dockur/windows](https://github.com/dockur/windows) - Windows inside a Docker container.
 - [remote-android/redroid-doc](https://github.com/remote-android/redroid-doc) - redroid (Remote-Android) is a multi-arch, GPU enabled, Android in Cloud solution.
 Track issues / docs here
-- [GaiaNet-AI/gaianet-node](https://github.com/GaiaNet-AI/gaianet-node) - Install and run your own AI agent service
+- [GaiaNet-AI/gaianet-node](https://github.com/GaiaNet-AI/gaianet-node) - Install, run and deploy your own decentralized AI agent service
 - [snaplet/postgres-wasm](https://github.com/snaplet/postgres-wasm) - A PostgresQL server running in your browser
 - [openfans-community-offical/Debian-Pi-Aarch64](https://github.com/openfans-community-offical/Debian-Pi-Aarch64) - This is the first 64-bit system in the world to support all Raspberry Pi 64-bit hardware!!!
 (Include: PI400,4B,3B+,3B,3A+,Zero2W)
 - [Fmstrat/winapps](https://github.com/Fmstrat/winapps) - Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.